mufaro3/mufaro3.github.io/_posts/2024-08-18-books-ive-read.md

 - The Iliad by Homer
 - The Aeneid by Virgil
 - All Quiet on the Western Front by Erich Maria Remarque
+- Diary of an Oxygen Thief by Anonymous